CampusPulse/bus-ingest/README.md

 ### Run the tool

-[See the wiki](https://github.com/CampusPulse/data-ingest/wiki/Run-event-data-ingest) for instructions on how to run `event-data-ingest`.
+[See the wiki](https://github.com/CampusPulse/data-ingest/wiki/Run-bus-data-ingest) for instructions on how to run `bus-data-ingest`.

 ## Production Details